 The information below will enable you to gain an insight into which personal data we collect from you and in which form we process them.
 In addition, you will gain an overview of the rights which you are entitled to under the applicable data protection legislation.
-We also inform you whom to contact if you have any further questions.
+We also inform you whom to contact, if you have any questions.

-Skat Consulting Ltd.
+Skat Consulting Ltd. or

 9043 St. Gallen

 Tel: +44 (0) 71 228 54 54

-e.g. IP addresses, user names, data on your visits to our website(s), the actions taken on our websites, the browser used, the operating system used, the time and location of access, the link from which you accessed the website, quantity of data sent
+- Data generated by your access of the website (“server log files“) e.g. IP addresses, user names, data on your visits to our website(s), the actions taken on our websites, the browser used, the operating system used, the time and location of access, the link from which you accessed the website and the quantity of data sent.

 - Details of your personal identity (if you have informed us about these),